sanisaha/SmartFeet-Backend-Server/README.md

 - Unit testing must be done, for at least Domain and Service layers
 - No deployment needed for teamwork project
 - README file should descibe your teamwork with sufficient details and readable structure

+## Getting started

+Here is the recommended order:

+- Plan Your Database Schema before start coding

+- Set Up the Project Structure

+- Build the models

+- Create the Repositories

+- Build the Services

+- Set Up Authentication & Authorization

+- Build the Controllers

+- Implement Error Handling Middleware